VincentPierc/Rob-Boss_Painting-Bot/Readme.md

 ![Parametric Pulley System](https://github.com/VincentPierc/Rob-Boss_Painting-Bot/blob/main/Parametric%20pullies.jpg)

-Through the guidance of our fellow classmates who are majoring in mechanical engineering, we did not have to design my own parametric pullies.
+Through the guidance of our fellow classmates who are majoring in mechanical engineering, we did not have to design our own parametric pullies.
 Rather, we pulled [customizable parametric pullies](https://www.thingiverse.com/thing:16627) from [Thingiverse](https://www.thingiverse.com/) and edited them on [OpenSCAD](https://openscad.org/) to meet our mechanical design needs.
-In order to have variable tensioning of the drive belt, the holes that mount the small arm motor are rails.
-This design idea is based upon the way an alternator fastens in a car can be used to tension that drive belt (with the difference that our drive belt can be hand-tensioned without the need of a tensioning belt).
+In order to have variable tensioning of the drive belt, the holes that mount the small arm motor are elongated.

 ### Final Implementation
 The images below show the final form of the robot.
 Many of the parts of the robot were designed to be fastened together using hardware that was found in the lab.
 Each of the [parts](https://github.com/VincentPierc/Rob-Boss_Painting-Bot/tree/main/Rob_Boss_Mechanical_Design) were 3D printed and assembled using the fasteners.
 Another standout design aspect is the reduction of weight in the armatures while maintaining rigidity using triangular cutouts.